pietmau/template-terms-of-service/terms_template.md

 ## Privacy Policy

-We do not collect any use information about users of the Service.
+We do not collect any uses information about users of the Service.

 ## Use of the Service
 Once the user opens the application for the first time, the application will require to designate a receiver of his payments/donations, the amount of each single payment, the total maximum number of payments he is willing to make, the maximum overall total amount he is willing to pay.